-Family Advocacy Outreach Network Training – National Center for Missing and Exploited Children – June 28-30, 2018 – Alexandria, VA
+Family Advocacy Outreach Network Training – National Center for Missing and Exploited Children – October 12-14, 2018 – Alexandria, VA

 This training allows the Family Advocacy Division of NCMEC to train mental health professionals from around the country on working with issues of missing and exploited children.
 Once trained, these professionals become part of a network that can be called upon when an event occurs in their area.
 I am fortunate to be part of this training once again.

 Team HOPE of the National Center for Missing and Exploited Children – New Volunteer Training – October 26-29 2018 – Alexandria, VA